-A Corneal Transplant is a surgical procedure to remove all or part of the diseased or injured cornea and replace it with a similarly sized and shaped part of a healthy donor cornea.
+A corneal transplant is a surgical procedure to remove all or part of the diseased or injured cornea and replace it with a similarly sized and shaped part of a healthy donor cornea.

-Types of Transplants
+Types of Corneal Transplants

-Penetrating or full thickness transplants involve removing the entire diseased or injured cornea from the recipient and replacing it with a healthy donor cornea.
+Penetrating or full-thickness transplants involve removing the entire diseased or injured cornea from the recipient and replacing it with a healthy donor cornea.
 In this procedure, sutures are sewn onto the graft to ensure proper placement of the tissue.
 Usually, a rigid hard contact lens is placed over the graft to simulate better visual potential during the first months post-transplant.

-Anterior Lamellar Keratoplasty:
+Anterior Lamellar Keratoplasty

 Anterior Lamellar Keratoplasty transplants replace only a section of the diseased or injured cornea instead of the entire cornea such as when a Deep Anterior Lamellar Keratoplasty (DALK) surgery is performed.
 In this type of procedure, only the front part of the recipient cornea needs to be replaced and not the entire cornea.
 Because only a section of recipient corneal tissue is removed, the risk of rejection is less likely and the eye is less vulnerable to injury and infection.